A local’s guide to discover Rome off the beaten path. Real hidden gems in Rome and stunning corners most visitors never see, but definitely should!

 The area now hosts private apartments and embassies and has a peculiar, whimsical look somewhat reminiscent of some of Gaudi’s creation in Barcelona.

-Santa Costanza and Santa Agnese
+Santa Costanza and Santa Agnese church complex

 Not far from Quartiere Coppede’ lies a a place usually overlooked by tourists: the complex of Santa Costanza and Santa Agnese, two stunning Christian churches now in the parish grounds of ‘Santa Agnese fuori le mura’.

 Named after Emperor Costantino’s daughter Constantina (or Costanza) the church dates back to the IV century AD, it has gorgeous ancient frescoes on its walls and an almost unique round shape.

 The church is evocative, with a suffused light filling its round shape, and the altar in the centre makes it exceptionally welcoming.

+This is probably my favorite religious site in the whole of the city and this is why it makes my list of Rome’s hidden gems.
 You can find more info about this complex and Santa Costanza in particular here.

-Located just outside of the city centre in the direction of the airport, Ostiense is a residential area famous for its alternative feel and vibrant nightclubs but it has some surprises for the culturally curious traveller.
+Located just outside of the city centre in the direction of the airport, Ostiense is a residential area famous for its alternative feel and vibrant nightclubs but it has some surprises for the culturally curious traveler.

 An old electricity plant, Centrale Montermartini is now part of the network of the city museum and has an impressive number of ancient statues and mosaics hosted in its vast industrial space.